vivapets/vivapets-laravel-test/INSTRUCTIONS.md

 - User types are dynamic
 - Animals Types are dynamic
 - The menu is also dynamic according to the user type
+- Regular Users can:
+    - View, create, edit and delete their animals
+- Admin users can:
+    - View, create, edit and delete breeds
+    - View, create, edit and delete types
+    - View users and their animals
+    - Ban/Unban an user

 ## Admin User